bretonec/wemos-d1-espnow-esp8266-01-remote-control/README.md

 What we will nead:
 - raspberry pi with rpitx, mpd server and node-red installed
-- antenna on pin 04 of rapsi (It is a good idea to mount a BNC connector to the panel in the Pi box, connecting the center connector to pin 04 and the ground ring to the Raspberry Pi ground pin.)
+- antenna on pin 04 of rapsi (It is a good idea to mount a 50 ohm BNC connector to the panel in the Pi box, connecting the center connector to pin 04 and the ground ring to the Raspberry Pi ground pin.)
 - wemos d1 (3,3V device)
 - esp8266-02 2x
 - usb serial programmer 2x